Wazifa Zarruqiyya: Presentation

-This wazifa is part of the theological work of Imam Ahmad Zarruq who is one of the most eminent scholars of the school of Maliki fiqh, but he is better known as a Shadhili Sufi Sheikh and as the founder of the Zarruqiyya branch of the Shadhiliyya Sufi order Tariqa.

-This notable Sufi who studied in Béjaïa is well known in the Muslim world because around his teachings was born the Sufi order of Zarruqiyya.

-This scholar has succeeded in this wazifa using a synthesis of fiqh and Sufism as a feature of the litanies in the Maghreb region, and he has the well known quote which states that:

 Practice

 This wazifa is recited individually or collectively after Fajr prayer in the morning and after Asr prayer in the afternoon.

 The recitation begins with the pronunciation of Ta'awwudh then of Basmala followed by Āyah 163 of Surah al-Baqarah.

 Next comes the tilawa of Āyah 1 from Surah Al Imran, followed by Āyah 111 of Surah Ta-Ha and then the Throne verse.

 Several verses follow each other in the recitation with a specific repetition for each of them.
-Then the murid recites authentic duas related by Muhammad, and relating to the morning and evening as well as to personal and congregational well-being.
+Then the murid recites authentic duas related by Prophet Muhammad, and relating to the morning and evening as well as to personal and congregational well-being.

 The content of the wazifa is finally completed with the recitation of the last three verses Āyates 180 to 182 of Surah As-Saaffat.